stadibo/FlockSimulator/documentation/implementation_document.md

 ## Structure

 At the top level there is a GUI class that initializes the environment where representations of agents will be drawn.
 It also creates an _Generator_ implementation which is responsible for storing agents objects, creating new ones, and applying changed parameters to agents stored.
 There are two implementations of the abstract _Generator_ class: _AgentGenerator_, which uses a brute force approach to checking for neighbors, and _SpatialAgentGenerator_, which additionally stores the agents in a Bin-lattice data structure for faster checking of neighbors.
-The agents are represented by the _Agent_ class, which stores all the required information about the agent, e.g. position, velocity, etc. and contains methods for calculating steering behaviors that are applied each update.
-The class utilizes a _Vector_ class in the calculation of forces and representation of position, velocity, etc. Lastly, standard math operations throughout the application are handled by _java.lang.Math_ wrapped in _MathWrapper_ class.
+The agents are represented by the abstract _Agent_ class, which stores all the required information about the agent, e.g. position, velocity, etc. and contains basic methods for calculating steering behaviors that are applied each update.
+The _Agent_ class can be implemented to create agents with different behaviors.
+The implementations utilize a _Vector_ class in the calculation of forces and representation of position, velocity, etc. Lastly, standard math operations throughout the application are handled by _java.lang.Math_ wrapped in _MathWrapper_ class.

 *INSERT CLASS DIAGRAM HERE*